 The Executive Director will review the appeal along with any additional recommendations from appropriate faculty or staff members to determine if the student will be able to meet SAP standards by the next evaluation.
 If the Executive Director does not approve the appeal, the student may take classes at his/her own expense to try to regain SAP.
-If the appeal is approved, an academic plan will be developed in conjunction with their academic advisor to help the student meet SAP standards in a specified timeline in order to graduate from a program.
+If the appeal is approved, an academic plan will be developed in conjunction with the Director of Academic Support in order to help the student meet SAP standards in a specified timeline in order to graduate from a program.
 At the end of the next semester, the student must be following the approved academic plan.
-The academic plan must detail exactly what courses are required for the student to complete their intended program of study at LMU.
+The academic plan must detail exactly what courses are required for the student to complete their intended program of study at new academic level.